BU-Spark/ml-spare-it-contamination/2.Research/README.md

 #### YOLOv8

-- **Usage:** YOLOv8 can be applied in a variety of scenarios that require real-time object detection.
+- **Usage:** YOLOv8 can be applied in a variety of scenarios that require real-time object detection and/or segmentation.
 - **Links:**
   - [Ultralytics GitHub](https://github.com/ultralytics/ultralytics)